IS200VTURH1A - Turbine Primary Trip Board

 • J5 Connector on Front Panel of TTUR: For cable connection to the TTUR terminal boards themselves, utilize the J5 connector located on the front panel of the TTUR.
 This connector serves as the interface point for external cables, facilitating seamless integration with the terminal boards.
 Ensuring a secure and proper connection at J5 is crucial for the efficient operation of the TTUR terminal boards.

-• J4 Connector for TRPG Cable: Additionally, cable connection to the TRPG (Turbine Primary Trip) terminal board is established at the J4 connector.
+• J4 Connector for TRPG Cable: Additionally, a cable connection to the TRPG (Turbine Primary Trip) terminal board is established at the J4 connector.
 This connection point enables communication between the TTUR and TRPG components, facilitating coordinated functionality within the turbine control system.

 • Power-Up and Diagnostic Check: Once all cable connections are securely established, power up the VME rack.
 As part of the startup procedure, it's essential to check the diagnostic lights located at the top of the front panel.
 These lights provide valuable feedback regarding the operational status of the system.
 For detailed instructions on interpreting diagnostic indicators, refer to the dedicated section on diagnostics within the documentation.